Skip to content

 Why Parallel Agents Break Every Standard Debugging Tool

-Standard debugging tools, including breakpoints, step-through debuggers, log grep, stack traces, and regression tests, were designed around three structural properties that multi-agent AI systems violate simultaneously.
+Breakpoints, step-through debuggers, log grep, stack traces, and regression tests were all designed around structural properties that multi-agent AI systems violate simultaneously.

 Standard ToolAssumption It RequiresHow Multi-Agent Systems Violate It

-BreakpointReproducible execution pathLLMs are non-deterministic even at temperature=0; bug path may not recur on next run
+BreakpointReproducible execution pathLLMs are non-deterministic even at temperature=0; the bug path may not recur on the next run

 Step-through debuggerSingle linear execution threadConcurrent agents have no single thread; stepping into one abandons visibility into all others